space-wizards/RSI.py/spec/RSI.md

 States cannot have the same identifying value.
 Two states with the same name may not exist.

-Other than the identifier, a state has two other fields in relation to the actual sprites as seen in game:
+Other than the identifier, a state has three other fields in relation to the actual sprites as seen in game:

 Key | Meaning
 --- | -------